kyverno/kyverno/charts/kyverno/README.md

 Another option is to use server side apply, this will be supported in ArgoCD v2.5.

-Finally, we introduced new CRDs in 1.8.0 to manage resource level reports, those reports are attached to their underlying resource using owner reference.
+Finally, we introduced new CRDs in 1.8 to manage resource-level reports.
+Those reports are associated with parent resources using an `ownerReference` object.

-ArgoCD will show those reports in the UI and as they are managed dynamically by Kyverno it can pollute your dashboard.
+As a consequence, ArgoCD will show those reports in the UI, but as they are managed dynamically by Kyverno it can pollute your dashboard.

-You can tell ArgoCD to ignore them globally by adding them under `resource.exclusions` stanza in ArgoCD config map:
+You can tell ArgoCD to ignore reports globally by adding them under the `resource.exclusions` stanza in the ArgoCD ConfigMap.

 ```yaml
     resource.exclusions: |